Charlie Blackmon Player Props: Rockies vs. Mets

-The Colorado Rockies, including Charlie Blackmon and his .514 slugging percentage in past 10 games, including six extra-base hits but no home run), battle starter Max Scherzer and the New York Mets at Coors Field, Friday at 8:40 PM ET.
+The Colorado Rockies, including Charlie Blackmon and his .568 slugging percentage in past 10 games, including six extra-base hits but no homers), battle starting pitcher Justin Verlander and the New York Mets at Coors Field, Saturday at 9:10 PM ET.

-He reached base in his only plate appearance in his previous appearance against the Marlins.
+In his most recent appearance, he racked up two hits (going 2-for-4 with a home run and an RBI) against the Mets.

 Charlie Blackmon Game Info & Props vs. the Mets